elatov/elatov.github.io/_posts/2021-09-29-using-hashicorp-vault-on-kubernetes.md

 ![vault-csi-arch.png](https://res.cloudinary.com/elatov/image/upload/v1632942012/blog-pics/k8s-vault/vault-csi-arch.png)

-And lasty we can call the API directly using client libraries (Nice example with python is seen at [Securing secrets with python and vault](https://modularsystems.io/blog/securing-secrets-python-vault/))
+And lasty we can call the API directly using client libraries (Nice example with python is seen at [How to Store Your Secrets Using Vault and Python](https://python.plainenglish.io/how-to-store-your-secrets-using-vault-and-python-cf9ec0c70207))

 ### Vault CSI Driver in K8S